Leaked Bolton claims fuel fiery new clash over impeachment testimony

 CLICK HERE TO GET THE FOX NEWS APP

-If the Senate decides not to hear witnesses, it is likely the Trump impeachment trial will end in acquittal by the end of the week.
+If the Senate decides not to hear witnesses, it is possible the Trump impeachment trial will end -- likely in acquittal -- by the end of the week.
 If the Senate does decide it wants to hear from Bolton or others, depositions, requests for documents, testimony and other procedural hurdles could cause the trial to drag on for weeks or more.

 Rep. Jim Jordan, R-Ohio, a member Trump's defense team, said the reaction to the Bolton revelation was overblown, noting that Ukraine eventually got the security assistance without opening any investigations — although the aid was only released after the hold became public, largely because of a whistleblower complaint.